MicaelDID/FractBench/README.md

 - save to file option (raw dump of iterations in each coordinate, needs reprocessing for generating an image)
 - with / without repeats (1-99 or endless)

+Included utilty (FractRaw2Png) do convert the saved raw dump to PNG

 ToDo: enter x / y location, diff and max iteration

-ToDo: utilty do convert the saved image to PNG